r-net-tools/net.security/README.md

 #### Package for Data Driven Security purposes.

-This package provides data sets for security standards and tools.
-It also have functions for update data sets.
+This package provides functions for security standards data management.
+It comes with data frames of 1000 observations for each security standard.
+It's possible to update the data frames from official sources and build updated data sets.
+This process is slow, so the default option is set to download from this repository an updated set of data frames pre-built.
+We publish new data updates every month.

 ## Install